-Fudge is an all-time fave, and Wilton’s Mini Star Silicone Mold can be used to form the fudge into a festive shape.
+Fudge is an all-time fave, and Wilton’s Royal Crowns and Stars Silicone Cake Mold can be used to form the fudge into a fun, festive and patriotic shape.
 Make sure you incorporate red, white and blue by using our 4 Piece Primary Color Gel Icing Set!
 Get the full recipe here.

-With 4th of July falling in the heat of summer, take a stand and cool off with this delicious ice cream desert.
+With 4th of July falling in the heat of summer, take a stand and cool off with this delicious ice cream dessert.
 Decorate the outside of this treat with some of our Colored Sugars!
-Get the full recipe here.
+So forget the ice cream sandwiches and ice cream cakes this year and get the full recipe here.

 Learn more about Beth and the creativity behind Hungry Happenings!